-Domestic, family and sexual violence-Stop Killing Women rally
+Family and domestic violence-Stop Killing Women rally

 MISS NUTTALL (Brindabella) (5.18): Over the past couple of months, I have taken part in several rallies and campaigns in support of greater action on domestic, family and sexual violence.
-I want to speak about them today, because it is an absolute indictment of our systems that four rallies have been needed this year alone.
+I wanted to speak to them today, because it is an absolute indictment on our systems that four rallies have been needed this year alone.